modalitysystems/modalitysoftware-docs/CreateTeam/customerHosted/armDeployScripts.md

 1. If the resource group doesn't exist enter desired geographic location and press Enter
 1. Check the settings that will be used in the deployment and press Enter to continue with deployment

-> NOTE: If a custom logo is require for the deployment then ensure that it is present in the script root on the format "{tenantid}.png"
+> NOTE: If a custom logo is required for the deployment then ensure that it is present in the script root in the format "{tenantid}.png"

 ![Folder](../images/customerHosted/armDeployScriptsFolder.png)

+## PostARMDeployScript.ps1

+This script requires a successful ARM Deployment to have completed as it takes most of its parameters from here.
+It completes the setup of both App Registrations and can be used to apply updated settings as the product develops.
+It also generates the certificate within Key Vault that is used to secure graph calls, creates blank tables in the configuration storage account and creates a Microsoft Teams App manifest package.

+1. Run the PowerShell script called **PostARMDeployScript.ps1**
+1. Enter the name of the Microsoft Teams app that your users will see or hit Enter to call it CreateTeam
+1. Press Enter to log into the tenant that has the subscription that has CreateTeam deployed too
+1. Press Enter to log into the tenant where the Azure Active Directory Application Registrations are
+1. When everything has finished setting up, you will see the Admin Consent url.
+This needs to be ran by someone with Global Admin Privileges against the tenant that you are wanting to use CreateTeam in

+## Upload Certificate to App Registration

+1. Navigate to the resource group that CreateTeam has been deployed too